zruncho3d/BoxZero/README.md

 Questions?

-Join us on the `#doomy-worx` channel on the [DoomCube Discord](https://discord.gg/doomcube) - to ask questions, or share your experiences with this mod!
+Join us on the `#tri-zero` channel on the [DoomCube Discord](https://discord.gg/doomcube) - to ask questions, or share your experiences with this mod!

 ## Updates